mkmat/ETH-Computational-Thinking-Labs/README.md

  1. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for VS live share.
 Choose the version from Microsoft, install.
  2. click on the Extensions symbol in the left taskbar (Crtl-shift-X).
 Search for GitHub pull requests and issues extension, install.

+### Work on your assignment in vscode

+Start vscode, and click on the github symbol in the menu bar.
+Log into your GitHub account.
+After successful login, you should find a CLASSROOMS folder and corresponding files in your file container.
+To watch the README.md side-by-side with your code, split the window (top right), click on the README.md and press crtl+K followed by V to render the markdown file properly.

 ### Clone and use a GitHub repository in vscode